SFlakeZ/DayZ-BatchWarden/README.md

 # DayZ Standalone - BatchWarden
 ## Description
+Work in progress!
-BatchWarden is a feature-rich script designed to streamline the management of your DayZ server.
+DayZ-BatchWarden is a feature-rich script designed to streamline the management of your DayZ server.
-It automates crucial tasks such as starting the server, installing and updating Steam Workshop Mods, managing server files, monitoring for crashes, and creating regular backups.
-With this comprehensive script, you can ensure a smooth and uninterrupted gaming experience for you and your players.
+It automates crucial tasks such as starting the server, installing and updating Steam Workshop Mods,
+managing server files, monitoring for crashes, and creating regular backups.
+With this comprehensive script, you can ensure a smooth and
+uninterrupted gaming experience for you and your players.

 ## Key Features
 1. **DayZ SA Server Launch:**